EfeTarimmm/DSA210-PROJ/README.md

 ---

 This project is not just about tracking emotions; it is about leveraging data science to uncover meaningful insights into mental well-being.
 By understanding the patterns behind emotional fluctuations, I hope to make data-driven improvements in daily life and gain deeper insights into the factors shaping overall well-being.

+## AI Assistance Disclosure
+This project was developed with assistance from AI tools, specifically ChatGPT.
+The AI tool was used for:
+- Structuring and refining the README.md file.
+- Improving the clarity and organization of the project description.

+All AI-generated content was reviewed, edited, and adapted by me to align with the project requirements.
+Any further modifications and implementation were done independently.